Links on SoundGuys may earn us a commission. Learn more.

 They sound fine.
 Due to the rigidity of the carbon nanotube diaphragms, distortion is mitigated.
 This is necessary since the low-end is blatantly exaggerated.
 Crazybaby touts the Air 1S’ “hi-fi bass” reproduction, but it results in a gluttonous listening experience that leaves the listener feeling exhausted.
 If you aren’t experiencing this tremendous low-end reproduction, make sure you’re using the appropriately sized ear tips.

 Regarding isolation, these perform well and attenuate a surprising amount of external noise.
 Sitting out at one of the busiest intersections of Georgia Tech’s campus was no match for the passive noise isolating powers of the Air 1S.
-With volume at just 40 percent, I was hardly able to hear the countless passing cars, including the Jeep Wrangler that repeatedly honked at a Kia Forte for taking its sweet, Georgia peach time parallel parking.
+With volume at just 40%, I was hardly able to hear the countless passing cars, including the Jeep Wrangler that repeatedly honked at a Kia Forte for taking its sweet, Georgia peach time parallel parking.
 That said, the revving of an exhausted semi-truck engine easily permeated the Air 1S barrier.

 Lows and mids